 Measures

-The selection of the measures and items was based on their inclusion in social surveys at European and international level, such as the ESS (European Social Survey) and SHARE (Survey on Health Ageing and Retirement in Europe).
+The selection of the measures and items was based on their inclusion in social surveys at the European and international level, such as the ESS (European Social Survey) and SHARE (Survey on Health Ageing and Retirement in Europe).
 Minor changes to the wording of some questions were made following feedback from the Consortium and results of cognitive testing.

 Loneliness was assessed using the DJGLS-6, T-ILS, and a single-item measure.
 The DJGLS-6 consisted of six items (e.g., “I miss having people around”) answered with No (0),